British Iron Age Tribal Names

 Deceangli - fair (haired?)
 Angles(!)

-Iceni - no consensus, but I think it is cognate with Welsh geni = birth, ie 'those who are born together'
+Iceni - I think it is cognate with Welsh i = to/for, with geni = birth, ie 'those who are born together'

-Novantae - ? seems to incorporate the element new, possibly mentioned in Y Gododdin (mediaeval Welsh literature)
+Novantae - new men, ie newcomers, possibly migrants from northern Ireland, possibly mentioned in Y Gododdin (mediaeval Welsh literature).

 Ordovices - hammer people?